 A single, small hemangioma usually requires no treatment.
 It’ll likely go away on its own.
 However, some cases may require treatment, such as skin hemangiomas that develop ulcerations or sores, or are in specific areas on the face such as the lip.

 Treatment options include:

-Corticosteroid medication may be injected into the hemangioma to reduce its growth and stop inflammation.
+Corticosteroids may be injected into a hemangioma to reduce its growth and to stop inflammation.

-Laser treatment is used to remove the hemangioma.
-In some cases, a surgeon may use laser treatment to reduce redness and promote quicker healing of the hemangioma.
+Laser treatment can be used to remove hemangiomas on the top layers of the skin.
+In some cases, a surgeon may use laser treatment to reduce redness and improve the appearance.

-Hemangiomas within the body may require treatment if they grow exceptionally large or cause pain.
+Hemangiomas within the body may require treatment if they grow too large or cause pain.